devennn/devennn.github.io/_posts/2020-09-19-keras-dataloader.md

         └───dogs
 ```

 The data are placed in their respective classes.
 Test and train set have the same number of classes.
-This arrangement can utilize the keras built-in ImageDataGenerator feature.
+This arrangement can utilize Keras built-in ImageDataGenerator feature.

 ```python
 def get_generator(data_path, batch_size, image_size, label_type, training=True):